plentymarkets/terra-components/TC_RELEASE.md

-# Release Terra-Components
+# Release Terra Components

-A guide that takes you step by step to a release of the Terra-Components.
+A guide that takes you step by step to a release of the Terra Components.

 _**Important**_: This guide only applies to plentysystems employees.